Joseph Patrick Campbell

 On the evening of his murder he received two telephone calls at home, the nature of which he didn’t share with his family.
 After the second call, about 8:30pm, he left his home to walk the short distance to Cushendall Police Station where his colleague was on duty.

 Sergeant Campbell had elected to wear his personal protection sidearm, which was unusual for him.
-Sergeant Campbell remained in the station talking with his colleague until shortly before 9:00pm, when the Constable finished his duties for the evening.
+He remained in the station talking with his colleague until shortly before 9:00pm, when the Constable finished his duties for the evening.
 Sergeant Campbell saw him off the premises and secured the main gates to the compound.

 At approximately 9:00pm at least one shot was heard by a number of people in Cushendall and, soon after, a member of the public found Sergeant Campbell on the ground outside the main gates to the Police Station.
 He had sustained a gunshot wound to his head and was conveyed to hospital but died without regaining consciousness.